 Several factors identified in the final recovery plan for Southern Residents may be limiting recovery.
-These are quantity and quality of prey, toxic chemicals that accumulate in top predators, and disturbance from sound and vessels.
-Oil spills are also a risk factor.
+The recovery plan identified three major threats including (1) quantity and quality of prey, (2) toxic chemicals that accumulate in top predators, and (3) impacts from sound and vessels.
+Oil spills and disease as well as the small population size are also risk factors.
 It is likely that multiple threats are acting together to impact the whales.
-Modeling exercises have attempted to identify which threats are most significant to survival and recovery (Lacy et al. 2017) and available data suggests that all of the threats are potential limiting factors (NMFS 2008f).
+Modeling exercises have attempted to identify which threats are most significant to survival and recovery (e.g. Lacy et al. 2017) and available data suggests that all of the threats are potential limiting factors (NMFS 2008g).